patrickbryant1/Umol/README.md

 ```

 ## Relax the protein (a few minutes)
+This fixes clashes mainly in the protein, but also in the protein-ligand interface.
 ```
 conda activate openmm #Assumes you have conda in your path RESTRAINTS="CA+ligand" # or "protein"